Polyidus (son of Coeranus): Glaucus

 Searching for the boy, Polyidus saw an owl driving bees away from a wine-cellar in Minos' palace.
 Inside the wine-cellar was a cask of honey, with Glaucus dead inside.
-Minos demanded Glaucus be brought back to life and shut Polyidus up in the wine-cellar with a sword.
-When a snake appeared nearby, Polyidus killed it with the sword.
+Minos demanded Glaucus be brought back to life and ordered Polyidus to be entombed with the body.
+When a snake appeared nearby, Polyidus killed it immediately.
 Another snake came for the first, and after seeing its mate dead, the second serpent left and returned with an herb which then brought the first snake back to life.
 With the herb Polyidus resurrected the child.

 Minos refused to let Polyidus leave Crete until he taught Glaucus the art of divination.
-Polyidus did so, but then, at the last second before leaving, he asked Glaucus to spit in his mouth.
+Polyidus did so, but then, at the last second before leaving to Argos, he asked Glaucus to spit in his mouth.
 Glaucus did so and forgot everything he had been taught.

 The story of Polyidus and Glaucus was the subject of a lost play of Euripides, his Bellerophon, and of one by Aeschylus, and Sophocles' lost The Mantises.
+Previously unknown fragments of Euripedes' Polyidus were found in 2022 and publicized in 2024.

 Other stories

 It is related that Polyidus advised Bellerophon as to how to find and tame Pegasus, in order to kill the Chimera.

 Polyidus was said to have come to Megara to purify Alcathous, son of Pelops, for the accidental murder of the latter's son Callipolis.
+He also built the sanctuary of Dionysus Patroos (Paternal), and dedicated a wooden image that in Pausanias' day was covered up except the face, which alone was exposed.
 The tomb of his two daughters was shown at Megara.

 Polyidus also appears in one of the stories collected in Pseudo-Plutarch's On Rivers: he explains to Lysippe, mother of Teuthras, the source of her son's insanity.